terkelg/globalyzer/readme.md

 # globalyzer

->  Detect and extract the glob part of a string
+>  Detect and extract the static part of a glob string

 Utility to detect if a string contains a glob and then split it in a glob and none-glob part.